psanan/swiss-german-english/guide.template.md

 This assumes you understand High German at least as well as you hope to understand Swiss German.
 You can guess much of Swiss German based on High German.
 You might as well learn High German first, as it is the written and official language of all Swiss German speakers.

 You should also have some way to listen to Swiss German.
-It's a spoken language, so this text-only format is lacking on its own.
+It's a spoken language, so this text-only format is lacking on its own
+Hopefully it helps to have a foreigner try to describe the language from experience trying to learn it, but you also need to be around people speaking it and to be able to connect it to events in your real life.

 This document will walk you through the motivation for all the flashcards, and you can find the set of all flashcards here (TODO).

 In structuring this document, aims are

 <ul>
+<li> To explicitly focus only on differences from High German, avoiding the temptation to note similarities.
 <li> To roughly order the categories of words in terms of how much additional Swiss German they allow a proficient High German speaker to understand.
 <li> To prefer commonly-heard words (in particular, those that are less obvious from preceding examples).
 <li> To have as small a set of example as possible to demonstrate common patterns and exceptions